camunda/camunda-docs-manual/content/reference/embedded-forms/java-objects.md

 This section explains how to work with serialized Java Objects in embedded task forms.

+{{< note >}}
-> NOTE: Out of the box, you can only work with Java Objects which are serialized in *JSON format*
-> If Java Classes are serialized using JAX-B, you need to add custom XML parsing and writing logic
-> to the embedded form.
+Out of the box, you can only work with Java Objects which are serialized in *JSON format* If Java Classes are serialized using JAX-B, you need to add custom XML parsing and writing logic to the embedded form.
 Java Objects serialized using Java Serialization cannot be used in forms.
+{{< /note >}}

 # Fetching an existing Serialized Java Object Variable